stclib/STC/README.md

 # Version History

 ## Version 4.3
+- algo/coroutine.h much improved with new API and more features.
+- New cdeq and cqueue implementation(s), using circular buffer.
 - Removed deprecated uppercase flow-control macro names.
 - Removed deprecated crandom.h.
 Use crand.h with new API.
 - Improved default string hash function.